Data literacy benefits: Understanding the advantages and disadvantages

 With enormous amounts of data informing modern business decisions, data literacy has become a key skill set across industries.
 All kinds of professionals, from operations to finance, marketing to HR, are leading data initiatives, using data to build business intelligence, and making data-driven decisions.

-This guide to the benefits and advantages of data literacy will help you understand why prioritizing data literacy is critical for professionals and for organizations.
-We’ll also cover the advantages of continuing to develop data literacy and best practices for applying data literacy skills.
+This guide to the benefits and advantages of data literacy will help you understand why prioritising data literacy is critical for professionals and for organisations.
+We’ll also cover the advantages of continuing to develop data literacy and best practises for applying data literacy skills.

 And if you’ve ever heard there may be potential disadvantages to data literacy training, don’t worry.
 We address that sticky issue as well.